REPORT: Unsupported 170mi Cohos Trail FKT

 Post-finish party

 After what seemed like a never-ending 3rd night, I got “spit out” (or I should rather say “dropped down”) at the Davis Path Trailhead just past midnight.
 Thankfully, my rental car was still there.
-I would normally have had at least a beer ready for my arrival, but for some totally unknown reason, I had failed to plan that crucial step.
+I would normally have had at least a beer ready for my arrival, but for some totally unknown reason, I had failed to plan for that crucial step.
 Very atypical.

 Initially I thought I’d sleep in the car for a few hours, but a real bed and a shower suddenly felt more attractive.
 What I didn’t know was that any nearby hotel was either going to have a closed front desk and/or would be fully booked.
 It was past 2am when I finally found a place that charged me big $$$ for a standard room.
 Every place was telling me that it was peak fall color season and that they are generally fully booked each night.
 I clearly had not gotten that memo.